cifkao/groove2groove/README.md

 2. Splitting drums (if required, for adding the original drums in the post processing)
 3. Naive Sequential MIDI mapping  (if required, for overcoming plugin issues)
 4. Running groove2groove per part (each part servers as the `Style MIDI` and as the `Content MIDI` of the original groove2groove model).
+5. Calculating Groove2Groove Content+Style similarity metrics (as described in the groove2groove paper).
-5. MIDI Mapping Back (if required, by adding the original instruments names)
+6. MIDI Mapping Back (if required, by adding the original instruments names)
-6. Adds the original drums (if requested)
+7. Adds the original drums (if requested)
-7. Possibly restores the BPM value of the original part (if required, for overcoming bugs).
+8. Possibly restores the BPM value of the original part (if required, for overcoming bugs).

 Al the temporary files are saved under a `/temp` subfolder of the specified output folder, while the final self-blend output is saved in the provided output folder.